akeneo/pim-community-dev/components/messaging/README.md

 The goal of this component is to facilitate the set up of queues and consumers.

-## How it works

-- Define your queues and/or your consumers in a simple config file
-- If you add a queue: create your object message
-- If you add a consumer: create your handler
-- Generate the new terraform code to deploy them (TODO)

 The component uses Symfony Messenger to configure the queue according to the environment

 | Env       | Transport         |